PIPELINE

 Working with Government Agencies around the World to Address a Serious Bioterrorism Threat

-Appili Therapeutics Inc. is developing a best-in-class live attenuated vaccine ATI-1701 (F. tularensis SCHU S4 ΔclpB), a genetically modified strain of F. tularensis Type A SCHU S4 that is attenuated by deletion of the clpB gene designed to work against aerosolized bacteria Francisella tularensis, which the U.S. National Institutes of Health (NIH) defines as a Category A pathogen (an organism that poses the highest risk to national security and public health).
-Estimated to be 1,000-fold more infectious than anthrax, experts consider the aerosolized form to have a high potential for use in a bioterrorist attack.
-Successfully weaponized and likely deployed in the 20th Century, several US adversaries already have operational weapons programs leveraging this pathogen.
+Appili Therapeutics Inc. is developing a best-in-class live attenuated vaccine ATI-1701 (F. tularensis SCHU S4 ΔclpB), a genetically modified strain of F. tularensis Type A SCHU S4 that is attenuated by deletion of the clpB gene and designed to work against aerosolized bacteria Francisella tularensis, which the U.S. National Institutes of Health (NIH) defines as a Category A pathogen (an organism that poses the highest risk to national security and public health).

 In preclinical animal studies, Appili announced positive one-year results from its preclinical study evaluating the efficacy of biodefense vaccine candidate ATI-1701 and demonstrated 100% protection from aerosolized weapons-grade F. tularensis, as compared to a 30% protection from LVS, the only vaccine currently used (but not FDA approved) for prevention of the disease.